Users and Credentials

 A user can have one or more credentials.
 Credentials can be of two types: password and API key.

-When creating a new user, the password provided in the New User dialog is leveraged to create new Credentials of type PASSWORD.
+PASSWORD | Password credentials can be used to authenticate to the Everyware Cloud platform through a username/password credentials pair.
+Such authentication mechanism can be used for the Everyware Cloud Console, and the messaging broker.
+When creating a new user, the password provided in the New User dialog is leveraged to create new Credentials of type PASSWORD. |

-API_KEYAPI Key credentials can be used to authenticate to the Everyware Cloud platform REST API.
+API_KEY | API Key credentials can be used to authenticate to the Everyware Cloud platform REST API. |

 In the Users section, select a user and access the Credentials tab to review and manage the credentials associated with the user.